Many think this popular festival is connected to Christ’s resurrection, but do passages within God’s Word prove otherwise?

 Ashtoreth (Easter), Baal’s mother and wife according to historians, was considered the “Great Goddess” throughout the ancient world, in Greece, Germany, Babylon and Phoenicia.
 This generally occurred in conjunction with the worship of Baal (El or Tammuz).

-Alexander Hislop elaborated on the origin of Easter (or Astarte) in his book The Two Babylons: “It bears its Chaldean origin on its very forehead.
+Mr. Hislop elaborated on the origin of Easter (or Astarte) in The Two Babylons: “It bears its Chaldean origin on its very forehead.
 Easter is nothing else than Astarte, one of the titles of Beltis, the queen of heaven…That name, as found by Layard on the Assyrian monuments, is Ishtar.”

 Ancient Israel incorporated some of the practices of surrounding nations, and Easter was no exception.
 It is in this regard that the holiday is mentioned in the Bible.